hantsy/spring-reactive-sample/README.md

 #### Undertow

-For Undertow, replace the above tomcat bootstraping codes with:
+For Undertow, replace the bootstraping codes with:

 ```java
 UndertowHttpHandlerAdapter undertowAdapter = new UndertowHttpHandlerAdapter(handler);